ankeris/Internship-log/06 Week-six.md

 * Today is semi-free day because office has some meetings.
 My last task is done and waiting for review.
 Therefore I have to maintain working on my skills so I can be more prepared for next task.

 ### Wednesday
+* Learning about API's and Cloud services
 * Writing report

 ### Thursday
+* Tried to recreate Gulp tasks without having a boilerplate
+* Learning webpack and compilers

 ### Friday
+* Looking back at last task to find what could been done better